captn3m0/captn3m0.github.com/projects/iitjee/index.md

 # Licence Information

 ## 2009

 The data is from the IIT-JEE website.
 I have only mirrored it, because the JEE website no longer hosts it.

+Since it was released under RTI, I do not hold any rights over the dataset.

 ## 2010,2011